Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-All the tiled reduction kernels share the above launcher.

-It can get a throughput of 54GB/s, worse than the atomic naive one(82GB/s).
+All tiled reduction kenrels utilize the aforementioned launcher, achieving a throughput of 54GB/s.
+This is less efficient compared to the atomic naive version, which reaches 82GB/s.

 #### Avoid thread divergence {#avoid-thread-divergence}

-The basic version has a serious problem of thread divergence on `if (tid % (2 * stride) == 0)`, here is an optimized version:
+The basic version encounters significant thread divergence, particularly noticeable at `if (tid % (2 * stride) == 0)`.
+Here is an optimized variant:

 ```C++
 __global__ void reduce_smem_1_avoid_divergent_warps(int* g_idata, int* g_odata, unsigned int n)